ThoughtWorksInc/ml-app-template/docs/CD.md

   - `bin/deploy_to_heroku.sh` - we wrote this script. this is how you can deploy an app to heroku
   - `Procfile` - This is a simple shell script which heroku will run when it starts your application
 - Copy and paste the following snippet in `.circleci/config.yml`.
 Note:
-  - Replace `ci-workshop-app-bob-staging` and `ci-workshop-app-bob-prod` with the names of your staging and prod apps
+  - Replace `ml-app-template-bob-staging` and `ml-app-template-bob-prod` with the names of your staging and prod apps
   - Keep the `train_and_test` configuration which you pasted in your previous task.
   - Ensure indentation matches what you pasted in your previous task!
 Otherwise CircleCI will not be happy.
 - git add, commit and push your changes to your repository